Chlorophyll-a Mapping and Prediction in the Mar Menor Lagoon Using C2RCC-Processed Sentinel 2 Imagery: Experiments

+Tables \ref{tab:test_RMSLE_0-1} and \ref{tab:test_R2_0-1} display the results for the most superficial layer.
+CatBoost was the best-performing model, obtaining the best metrics for both RMSLE and $R^2$, while KNN and SVR also performed consistently.
+Among datasets, C2RCC and C2X-Complex with and without normalized reflectances, as well as TOA, yielded similar metrics.
+Likewise, none of the window aggregations performed significantly better than the others, except for the configurations employing 1$\times$1 or 3$\times$3 windows, which did not make the top ten results.
+RMSLE for the best configurations is below 0.34 and $R^2$ above 0.75, making predictions for the most superficial depth quite reliable for monitoring.

-Next in the water column is the depth from 1 to 2 meters, which results are in Tables \ref{tab:test_R2_1-2} and \ref{tab:test_RMSE_1-2}.
-In this case, datasets processed with C2X-Complex predominated again among the best results.
-The top performance was achieved with ``C2X-Complex\_rhow\_5x5'', followed by the same configuration with a 9×9 window, which had been the best performer at the 0–1 m depth.
-Here, the ensemble provided the strongest results, reaching an $R^2$ of 0.87 and an RMSE of 1.53 mg/m$^3$, closely followed by CatBoost for both the 5×5 and 9×9 windows.
+The next segment of the water column is between 1 and 2 meters deep.
+The results for this segment are in Tables \ref{tab:test_RMSLE_1-2} and \ref{tab:test_R2_1-2}.
+In this case, the datasets that were processed with C2X-Complex predominated among the best results.
+The top performance was achieved with ``C2X-Complex\_rhow\_15x15'', followed by the same configuration with a 9$\times$9 window.
+While SVR also provided the strong results, CatBoost consistently outperformed other models in most scenarios.
+The metrics for this depth remain robust, with an $R^2$ above 0.75 and an RMSLE ranging between 0.35 and 0.4.
+This performance is interpreted as satisfactory, showing only a marginal increase in error compared to the superficial layer.

-When comparing the performance obtained in the upper layers with the studies summarized in Table \ref{tab:related} our metrics are on par with previous findings for the Mar Menor.
-However, it is worth noting that our dataset spans nearly a decade, covers the widest range of Chl-a concentrations reported so far, offers the highest spatial resolution, and includes a complete validation framework.
+When comparing the performance obtained in the upper layers with the studies summarized in Table \ref{tab:related} our metrics demonstrate a high degree of competitiveness with previous findings for the Mar Menor.
+However, it is worth noting that our dataset spans nearly a decade, covers the widest range of Chl-a concentrations reported so far, offers the highest spatial resolution, and includes a complete validation framework that takes into consideration the inherent variability of the dataset by repeting the experiments with 100 different seeds.
 These factors make the results particularly robust, albeit at the expense of a more complex and computationally demanding processing workflow.

-Tables \ref{tab:test_R2_2-3} and \ref{tab:test_RMSE_2-3} present results for the depth range of 2 to 3 meters.
-Interestingly, at this depth the unprocessed datasets (TOA) outperformed the processed alternatives, with performance improving as the aggregation window increased (the best result corresponding to 15×15, followed by 9×9, 5×5, and 3×3).
-The ensemble achieved the highest $R^2$ (0.81) with an RMSE of 1.61 mg/m$^3$.
-Notably, KNN also performed exceptionally well at this depth.

-At the 3-4 m depth, a considerable deterioration in performance was observed, shown in Tables \ref{tab:test_R2_3-4} and \ref{tab:test_RMSE_3-4}. $R^2$ decreased by nearly 0.2 compared to the previous depth.
-The best-performing models differed depending on whether $R^2$ or RMSE was considered; however, C2X-Complex\_rhow\_5x5 provided consistently strong results across both metrics.
-Regarding the models, Random Forest outperforms in most cases, achieving a decent $R^2$ of 0.65 and an exceptional RMSE of 1.48 mg/m$^3$, close to what was achieved on the surface.